StefanoSpadano/complex_networks_project/README.md

 cp sample_config.ini config.ini
 ```

-This will create a new file called config.ini pre-filled with placeholder values Open it in a text editor and replace the placeholders with your Reddit API credentials.
+This will create a new file called config.ini pre-filled with placeholder values.
+Open it in a text editor and replace the placeholders with your Reddit API credentials.

 ## config.ini
 client_id = "your-client-id"